Enabling Full-Duplex LEO Satellite Systems with Non-Reciprocal BD-RIS-Assisted Beamforming: Introduction

 \section{Introduction}

-Low Earth orbit (LEO) satellite system, operating at altitudes of $500$–$2000$ km, offer low latency, high data rates, and wide coverage, making it a promising solution for ubiquitous, high-capacity global connectivity in current and future wireless networks \cite{toka2024ris}.
-However, the high mobility results in short visibility times, necessitating dynamic and precise control of beam directions to continuously serve ground devices \cite{tekbiyik_energy-efficient_2022}.
-Achieving this requires large antenna arrays with high directional gain, but the power, size, and weight constraints of LEO satellites make deploying such arrays challenging \cite{toka2024ris}.
-Furthermore, future non-terrestrial networks (NTNs) demand efficient spectrum use, motivating in-band full-duplex (FD) operation \cite{lagunas2025full}, which can potentially double spectral efficiency by enabling simultaneous transmission and reception.
-These factors motivate the need for FD LEO satellite systems with energy efficiency, low cost, and high spectrum usage.
+Low Earth orbit (LEO) satellite system, operating at altitudes of $500$–$2000$ km, offer low latency, high data rates, and wide coverage, making it a promising solution for ubiquitous, high-capacity global connectivity in current and future wireless networks \cite{toka2024ris}. {However, future non-terrestrial networks (NTNs) demand efficient spectrum use especially with low-gain antennas at ground devices.
+This motivates in-band full-duplex (FD) operation \cite{lagunas2025full}, which can potentially double spectral efficiency by enabling simultaneous transmission and reception.
+In addition, the potential imbalance between downlink (DL) and uplink (UL) transmissions requires flexibility in resource allocation.
+These factors motivate the need for FD LEO satellite systems that provide low cost, high spectrum usage and flexibility to tackle the DL and UL imbalance.}

 Reconfigurable intelligent surfaces (RIS) have obtained extensive attention in both academia and industry due to their capability to intelligently manipulate the wireless propagation environment, therefore enabling high energy and spectrum efficiency \cite{huang2019reconfigurable}.
 Furthermore, RIS is a low-cost planar surface consisting of passive, reconfigurable scattering elements, making its integration into LEO satellites a promising approach to satisfy the strict requirements of FD LEO satellite systems \cite{toka2024ris}.
 Several studies have examined the utilization of RIS for improving LEO satellite communication performance.
 For instance, \cite{toka2024ris} proposes a RIS-assisted LEO satellite system to achieve energy-efficient transmission.
 Additionally, a delay-adjustable RIS (DA-RIS) is introduced in \cite{sekimori2024frequency} to realize a frequency prism, addressing size, weight, and power (SWaP) constraints while improving beam flexibility.